 What's the Best Way to Configure Stairwell Lighting?

 A: This is a very good question that hasn’t been asked before in this column.
 I do see this situation all the time, and it is not the best option for stairwell lighting.
 Just as they do in hallways, recessed downlight fixtures tend to make the space seem narrower than it actually is.
-Like you have suggested, I prefer hanging fixtures or wall sconces, which are much easier to reach for maintenance purposes.
-If the stairway is narrow, an ADA-approved sconce is the best wall sconce for staircase lighting (there are plenty out there, and all project 4 inches or fewer from the wall) or one that is actually recessed into the wall, such as Belfer Lighting’s Reflex Series.
+Like you have suggested, I prefer hanging stairway light fixtures or wall sconces, which are much easier to reach for maintenance purposes.
+If the stairway is narrow, ADA-approved stairway sconces are the best stairway sconces for staircase lighting (there are plenty out there, and all project 4 inches or fewer from the wall) or one that is actually recessed into the wall, such as Belfer Lighting’s Reflex Series.
 Pendants hanging from chains or cords work well for stairwell lighting with sloped ceilings.

 You could also use step lights, although I do feel that they can be too commercial looking for residential stairwell lighting.
 But if your customers prefer this option, install them at 12 to 18 inches on center above the stair tread and 3 to 4 feet apart.
 A few recessed adjustable fixtures (located above the landing for easier relamping) could be directed toward art and add visual interest to what is normally a pass-through area.
 In fact, the stairway is a great spot for illuminated family photos.
 I would start with the baby pictures at the bottom of the stairs and then work your way up chronologically to the present day: Maybe people won’t be so surprised by what you look like now once they have seen all that you have been through.